poyao0705/jobmate-backend/docs/NEW_REQUIREMENTS.md

     - add new skill
     - normalize skill
     - find similar skills
+    - backfilling skill description (from the csv file)
-    - backfilling skill description (from the populated description in the skill table)
+    - backfilling skill embedding (from the populated description in the skill table)

 - resume service
     - parse resume from PDF, DOCX, TXT